RaphyTwin/Sharecord/README.md

 ## Mission

-It is our commitment to keep CodeEdit open source and free forever, supported by the community.
+It is our commitment to keep Sharecord open source and free forever, supported by the community.

+We strive to remain true to Apple's human interface guidelines and development patterns, ensuring Sharecord looks and feels like an application developed by Apple themselves, which includes a meticulous attention to detail.

 ## Installation